Singapore

 Staying longer

-• What's the best neighbourhood to stay in Singapore for a first-timer?
+• What's the best neighborhood to stay in Singapore for a first-timer?

 Chinatown is the easiest base: central, well connected, and packed with good cheap food.
 Marina Bay puts you beside the headline sights but comes with the highest hotel prices.
 Kampong Glam is a good middle ground for bars and cafés, while Little India is cheaper and noisier.